Rappelz

 Rappelz is set in a medieval fantasy world, dominated by three races: the Deva (who represent light), the Asura (who represent darkness), and the Gaia (humans that possess an affinity with nature).

 Each major installment of the game is referred to as an "Epic".
-The current installment is called "Epic 9.5: Trials of Devildom" (5th part of Epic IX).
+The current installment is called "Epic 9.9: Twilight Underworld" (9th part of Epic IX).

 History

 The Open Beta version of Rappelz launched on 2 October 2006, with two separate servers available: "Tortus", the normal PvE server, and "Pantera", the more PvP/PK-oriented server.
 Those who had previously downloaded the Closed Beta version of Rappelz were not required to re-download the Rappelz client to play in Open Beta; however, extensive automatic patching was done by the client before Closed Beta players could enter Open Beta.
 Closed Beta ended on 26 September 2006.
 Closed-beta characters were deleted at the beginning of Open Beta; however, characters created during Open Beta were not deleted before the game's release.
 Open Beta ended with the official release of the game on 3 November 2006, entitled Epic 3 (the previous being Epic 1 and Epic 2: The Epic of the Absolute Creature).

-There are currently three servers in service namely, "Betrayal", "Undine" and "Unicorn".
-Previously there were four servers in service, "Tyrant", "Baphomet", "Undine" and "Unicorn" (PVE).
+There are currently two servers in service namely, "Devil Skeletin" and "Anthias".
+Previously there were three servers in service, "Tyrant", "Baphomet", "Undine" and "Unicorn" (PVE).
 Later "Baphomet" and "Tyrant" were merged into "Betrayal".
 Previously five servers were merged into two, "Fenrir" and "Bahamut" were merged into "Baphomet"; "Naga", "Tortus" and "Pantera" became "Undine"(PVE).
 The US test server for Epic 4 testing was called "Siren".